supasuge/HackDearbornCTF-Rewind-Reality/crypto/combined-multiple-recursive...what/solution/WRITEUP.md

 \end{pmatrix}
 $$

 As you stretch it out, the range of answers is proportional to the size of lattice (sqrt).
-In other words, the last lattice is $\sqrt 7$ $ \sqrt 4$ times more accurate than the first.
+In other words, the last lattice is $\sqrt 7$, $\sqrt 4$ times more accurate than the first.

 ### Part 3 (Optional) - Kannan Embedding